jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ### Do I need climbing NEB?

-The climbing NEB method modifies the force on the highest-energy image (usually close to the middle of the band) such that it tries to climb *up* the barrier.
+The climbing NEB method modifies the force on the highest-energy image (usually close to the middle of the band) *[?
+What's a band?]* such that it tries to climb *up* the barrier.
-This is very useful to get accurate barrier estimates, but care must be taken when more complex pathways (i.e. with multiple maxima) are found.
+This is very useful to get accurate barrier estimates, but care must be taken when more complex pathways (i.e. with multiple maxima) are found.  *[Don't get this!]*

 In our example the path is quite straightforward and it makes sense to use the climbing image method.
 We therefore set:

 `TSSEARCH_NEB_CLIMBING: TRUE`

-in the .param file.
+in the .param file. *[This is the default surely?
+Perhaps clearer in main documentation giving an example of when you *would* set False]*

 ## Running the NEB

 ### Parallelisation
-Because the NEB calculation essentially runs N parallel CASTEP calculations (where N is the number of images), we can make very efficient use of the high-performance computers.
-The way to do this is via "task farming".
-The idea is to first parallelise the NEB calculation over the N images evenly and only then to employ other forms of parallelisation (e.g. over k-point and bands) within each image.

-For example, if one CASTEP calculation fits on one node, and you have 7 images, then you could run on a total of 7 nodes and set the keywords:
+Because the NEB calculation essentially involves *N* independent CASTEP calculations (where *N* is the number of images), we can make very efficient use of high-performance computers.
+This is done via "task farming", running the calculations for the *N* images independently.
+For example, if one CASTEP calculation fits on one node, and you have 7 images, then you could run on a total of 7 nodes by setting the keyword:

 `NUM_FARMS: 7`

 in the .param file.

-In general, setting `NUM_FARMS` to the number of NEB images will lead to good performance, provided the available computing resources can be split neatly by this number.
+In general, setting `NUM_FARMS` to the number of NEB images will lead to good performance, provided the available computing resources can be split neatly by this number.  *[Don't follow the last phrase.
+Surely all you need are 7 nodes?]*

-You will notice that if you enable task farming, the seedname.castep output file will look relatively empty.
-Instead, the main output is split into the different task farm .castep files.
-The first indexed one contains the most important information (for example that's where you would grep for "Max NEB force") and will be called e.g. `seedname_farm001.castep`.
+You will notice that if you enable task farming, the seedname.castep output file will look relatively empty, as most output is split into the different task farm .castep files.
+The first indexed one contains the most important information (for example, the "Max NEB force") and will be called e.g. `seedname_farm001.castep`.

 ### Is the calculation converging?
-You can monitor the convergence by grepping for "Max NEB force" within the .castep output file.
+You can monitor the convergence by searching for "Max NEB force" within the .castep output file.

 Common convergence issues include:

-- Not having consistent order in the initial and final structures -> non-physical initial path
+- Not having consistent order in the initial and final structures, i.e. non-physical initial path
-- Too many (or too few) images
+- Too many (or too few) images  *[As above - not clear what this means, so looks odd.]*
 - Initial or final state (endpoints) not being fully relaxed structures

 ### Restarting / Continuing

 Sometimes the calculation will run out of time/number of iterations before the NEB calculation is finished.
 You will probably see a "Failed to converge" message in the .castep output in that case; always read through your output files!
+*[Not obvious in .ts file?
+Shouldn't need to positively check for unconverged results.]*

-If you simply re-run the calculation without changing anything, it will simply start from the beginning again -- probably not what you want!
+If you re-run the calculation without changing anything, it will simply start from the beginning again -- probably not what you want!

-In order restart the NEB from the last checkpointed state, you need to **explicitly** set the name of the .check file you want to continue from.
-In our example that would be:
+In order restart the NEB from the last checkpointed state, you need to **explicitly** set the name of the .check file you want to continue from. *[In .param?]* In our example that would be:

 ```
 continuation: nh3.check
 ```

-In the .castep output you would then see this message: `Coordinates of NEB images loaded from checkpoint file`.
+In the .castep output you would then see: `Coordinates of NEB images loaded from checkpoint file`.

 !!! warning
-      Unlike other parts of CASTEP, setting `continuation: default` does not seem to work for continuing/restarting NEB calculations!
+      Unlike other CASTEP tasks, setting `continuation: default` does not seem to work for continuing/restarting NEB calculations!
 You must explicitly set the name of checkpoint file.

 ## Analysis

-Once you have a converged NEB, you can use the provided Python utility: readTS to parse and analyse the NEB.
+Once you have a converged NEB, the provided Python utility `readTS` can be used to parse and analyse the NEB.
-You first need to make sure the readTS module is on your PYTHONPATH.
-You can do this by going to your CASTEP source directory, and in `castep/Utilities/readts` you will find a setup.py script.
+To add the readTS module to your PYTHONPATH, you can find a setup.py script in the `castep/Utilities/readts` directory of your CASTEP source directory.
 Running `python setup.py` should install the module to your path.
-You can also manually add it by:
+You can also manually add it by: *[Add to what? .bashrc or current (bash) console?]*

 ``` bash
 export PYTHONPATH="/path/to/castep/Utilities/readts:$PYTHONPATH"
 ```

-(changing the `/path/to/castep/` bit to wherever CASTEP is on your machine!).
+(changing the `/path/to/castep/` bit to wherever CASTEP is on your machine).

-You can then extract the NEB path using something like this python code:
+You can then extract the NEB path using something like this python code:  *[This looks sufficiently general that you could supply the analysis.py script?]*

 ```python
 ## get this by adding castep/Utilities/readts to your PYTHONPATH